Azzbo77/Azzbo77-AI/README.md

    cp .env.example .env
    ```

-   - Edit .env if you want to override defaults (e.g., custom IPs).
-The docker-compose.yml has hardcoded values, so this is optional.
+   - Edit .env if you want to override defaults. (e.g., custom IPs) The docker-compose.yml has hardcoded values, so this is optional.
    - Note: .env is in .gitignore—don’t commit it.

 4. **Verify Nginx Config**